Last Updated on by Hema Mehta

 AI is the science of making computers, computer-controlled robots, or software think intelligently like the intelligent humans do.
 Rather than following a set of programmed rules (like an algorithm), an AI system can learn from experiences in specific contexts and situations.
 In contrast to programmed or per-instructed algorithm, an AI can make and carry out decisions without human intervention.

-An authority site is a very high quality website that is trusted and respected by industry experts, other websites and search engines.
-Such types of websites have usually many incoming link from other hub/expert sites.
+An authority site is a very high-quality website that is trusted and respected by industry experts, other websites, and search engines.
+Such types of websites have usually many incoming links from other hub/expert sites.
 Authority sites enjoy high page rank by search engines.
-Back-links from authority sites also improve ranking of a website on search engines.
+Back-links from authority sites also improve the ranking of a website on search engines.
 Wikipedia is an example of an authority site.

 Also known as: Trusted Site